-It’s been one year since HR 8 was introduced and 10 months since the bill passed the House—yet Mitch McConnell has yet to bring it up for a vote.
+It’s been one year since HR 8 passed the House—yet Mitch McConnell has yet to bring it up for a vote.
 The gun lobby does its best to spread false information about universal background checks.
 We’re here to set the record straight with facts, not fear.

 The gun lobby wants you to believe that universal background checks are invasive, unnecessary, and unpopular, but this couldn’t be further from the truth.
 Universal background checks present little inconvenience to law-abiding gun owners, and they’re a critical step towards saving lives from gun violence supported by more than 90% of Americans.

 I know what it’s like to come face to face with dangerous people who shouldn’t have a gun.
 I was an ATF special agent for 25 years.
 I wore a bulletproof vest and carried a firearm trying to keep illegal guns off our streets.
 The Bipartisan Background Checks Act is a huge step towards achieving that goal.

 Scroll down to uncover the facts about background checks and H.R.
 8.

 Myth: “Criminals don’t follow the law, so this bill won’t stop criminals from getting guns.”